What is website visitor tracking?

 An ABM approach to B2B marketing and sales directs us to spend significant corporate resources to reach specific target accounts and bring them back to our website for lead nurturing and funnel progression.

-Software capabilities play a key role in enabling this and supporting follow-up action.
+Software tools for website traffic monitoring play a key role in enabling this and supporting follow-up action.
 They also enable closed-loop measurement of our success in bringing target account prospects back to consume more of our content, engage more deeply with us as a credible solution vendor, etc.

-In fact, B2B teams who use these tools are practicing some aspects of account-based marketing, whether or not they actually refer to it internally as ABM.
+In fact, B2B teams who use these web visitor tracking tools are practicing some aspects of account-based marketing, whether or not they actually refer to it internally as ABM.

 Converting Anonymous Website Visitors